splunk/public-o11y-docs/_includes/synthetics/chrome-flags.rst

   * - ``--proxy-server="foopy:8080"``
     - Uses a specified proxy server to override default settings.
   * - ``--no-proxy-server``
     - Don't use a proxy server, always make direct connections.
-Overrides any other proxy server flags that are passed to the server.
+This flag can be used to override any other proxy server flags that you may have set up in a private location.